 (4) Denial of certiorari by the Supreme Court from a decision of the Court of Appeals;

 (5) Court of Appeals remittitur to Superior Court;

 (6) Judgment on remittitur from Superior Court when the Court of Appeals does anything other than affirm the judgment of the Superior Court.

 (f) The non-prevailing party shall supply the Board with copies of the following documents:

 (1) Application to the Court of Appeals or Supreme Court for discretionary review of a judgment of the Superior Court;

 (2) Application to the Supreme Court for certiorari to review a decision of the Court of Appeals;

 (3) Notice from the Supreme Court of granting of certiorari from a decision of the Court of Appeals.

-(e) Copies of the documents listed above shall be submitted to the Board by regular mail within five days of filing in the appropriate court.
+(g) Copies of the documents listed above shall be submitted to the Board electronically through ICMS or by regular mail within five days of filing in the appropriate court.